Embassy of Austria, Islamabad

 The Embassy of Austria in Islamabad is the diplomatic mission of Austria to Pakistan.
 It is located at 7-A, Street 21 in Sector F-8/2, Islamabad.
 Austria and Pakistan established diplomatic relations in 1956.

 The embassy provides consular services to Austrian citizens in Pakistan, and oversees bilateral relations between both countries.
 It is concurrently accredited to Afghanistan.

-The current Austrian ambassador to Pakistan is Brigitta Blaha, appointed in December 2014.
+The current Austrian ambassador to Pakistan is Andrea Wicke, appointed in October 2022.